LOW EMF COMPUTING

 SUMMARY:

-4. Do not use WiFi or any other wireless devices.
+3. Do not use WiFi or any other wireless devices.
 Be certain that your computer's Wi-Fi and Bluetooth are turned completely off.

 6. Try turning off all computer sound.
 This may inactivate the sound chip which can be a source of EMF because it utilizes pulse width modulation - a chopping at high frequency (similar to in a switching power supply) in its generation of sound.
+The most EMF may be generated while displaying streaming video - this data is coming in hundreds of times faster than when simply surfing the net.

-10. Most shielding is not very effective.
+9. Most shielding is not very effective.

-11. EMF exposure from more than one device simultaneously is often additive.
+10. EMF exposure from more than one device simultaneously is often additive.

 13. A truly low emf monitor probably does not presently exist.
 I am working on one.
 SEE: "SOLUTIONS" AT THE BOTTOM OF THIS ARTICLE.

-Everyone who is electrically sensitive has their own particular frequencies that bother them the most - each person is different.
-Furthermore, there are no reliable criteria that enable one to predict which computers have less emissions.
-This is a very complex subject, but in general, some laptops (some models of Apple's MacBook; they also do a good job as far as low odor) and some netbooks have a better chance of working for people than most towers/desk-top units.
-Unfortunately it is trial and error: buy only with a money-back return policy ( in the case of Apple this may only be possible if you purchase directly from Apple - their AppleStore).
-(The new Apple MacBook Pro 17" has high EMF.)
-It is best to get a device that operates off of batteries, and only use it while it is NOT plugged in to its charger.
-And leave the charger/power supply/power brick unplugged from the wall when you are not charging.
+It is best to get a computer that has a power supply that is external, and/or can be battery operated.
+While operating from batteries, unplug any charger; be sure to leave the charger / power supply / power adapter / power brick / wall-wart unplugged from the wall when you are not charging.
 Most chargers and most power supplies, either inside computers or stand-alone supplies, are of the "switching power supply" type, which usually generate huge amounts of EMF that is both conducted along wiring and cabling, and also radiate into space.
-The older, less efficient "linear power supply" type has much less EMF than the "switching" type.
-"Switching" refers to chopping the power at a very high frequency in order to be able to use a very small transformer to do the voltage conversion.
+The older, less efficient "linear power supply" type has much less high frequency EMF than the "switching" type.
+Switching" refers to chopping the power at a very high frequency in order to be able to use a very small transformer to do the voltage conversion.
 Linear supplies do not chop the power at high frequency and therefore require a larger, heavier and more expensive transformer.
-Linear power supplies are still available, and I have successfully replaced many switching-type supplies with linear supplies to significantly lower the EMF of a system, but this is always custom work.
+This transformer does have a large but only local 60 Hz magnetic field which does not radiate for more than a few feet, whereas the high frequency RF of switching supplies radiates for great distances, both through space and throughout the house on the house wiring.
+It is very difficult and expensive to effectively filter and shield a switching power supply.
+The linear supply puts some noise on the powerline, but the amount of this noise is far smaller than what the switching types inject.
+Any power supply is best plugged into the wall via a good AC line filter.
+Linear power supplies are still available, and I have successfully replaced many switching-type supplies with linear supplies to significantly lower the EMF of a system, and this requires some custom work.
 A switching-type supply can alternatively be replaced by a rechargable storage battery followed by a linear voltage regulator.

 Using an external keyboard and mouse is usually better than keeping your hands directly on the laptop.
 The old-style mechanical roller-ball mouse or trackball usually has less emissions than the modern optical mice.
 Keyboards vary widely in their emissions (they all contain their own microprocessors).
 The Macally IceKey may be better than most.
 Do not use WiFi or any other wireless devices.

-For further EMI reduction, optical fiber cables are available: optical USB to connect keyboard, mouse and even printer to the computer, optical DVI for connecting an external monitor or projector and also optical media converters for connecting modems, routers and networks to computers through optical ethernet.
-These optical links usually consist of a small "upstream" box connected to the computer and powered by the computer through this connection, a small "downstream" box connected to the peripheralf, and optical fiber connecting the two boxes.
+For further EMI reduction, optical fiber cables are available: optical USB to connect keyboard, mouse and even printer to the computer, optical DVI or HDMI for connecting an external monitor or projector and also optical media converters for connecting modems, routers and networks to computers through optical ethernet.
+These optical links usually consist of a small "upstream" box connected to the computer and powered by the computer through this connection, a small "downstream" box connected to the peripheral device, and optical fiber connecting the two boxes.
 The fiber connection can be of almost any length, sometimes up to many hundreds of feet.
 The downstream box requires a power source, often a small 5 Volt supply.
 Be sure that the setup does not include or require a copper/metal conductor either bundled with the optical fiber or as a separate cable for supplying this downstream power.
 Manufacturers often sneak in this electrical conductor without clearly telling you, and this results in a connection that can conduct EMF from the computer since it is no longer purely optical fiber.
 When a stand-alone power supply is included for downstream power, it invariably is an EMF noisy switching supply, and so it should be replaced by either a linear power supply running off of AC power, or by a rechargable storage battery and a linear voltage regulator.
 I can supply more information on optical cables and power supplies to power them, via telephone consultation.

 A solid-state hard drive will have less EMF emissions and will provide a longer battery life than the standard mechanical hard disk drive, and many of the newest laptops and netbooks offer a solid-state drive as an option.
 This option usually costs more, but the prices are coming down rapidly.